 Grab a couple ingredients from the refrigerator along with a few pantry ingredients for my easy dill dip recipe.
 Scroll to the recipe card for full quantities of the ingredients.

-- Mayonnaise ~ Regular mayonnaise is my preference for this flavorful dip.
+- Mayonnaise: Regular mayonnaise is my preference for this flavorful dip.
 Olive oil mayonnaise, avocado mayonnaise or light mayo are alternatives.
+Use organic mayonnaise for a preservative free dill dip.

-- Fresh ground black pepper ~ Use a pepper mill to grind the pepper.
+- Garlic powder, onion powder, kosher salt, and fresh ground black pepper: ~ Use a pepper mill to grind the pepper.
 Fresh ground pepper from peppercorns results in the most flavorful spice.

 With just a couple steps, you'll love how easy it is to make this dill dip.
 This is a brief overview of the recipe.
 Scroll to the recipe card for full instructions.